-300 where r (km) is the Earth's radius, λ (rad) is longitude, and φ (rad) is latitude.
+On a spherical coordinate system with latitude equal to zero at the Equator and increasing northwards, this becomes where r (km) is the Earth's radius, λ (rad) is longitude, and φ (rad) is latitude.
 Chapter 4 in Hoskins and James (2014) contains more details on this coordinate system and its applications to meteorology.